OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Some of our customers decide to manage their deployments across multiple Octopus Servers for a variety of other reasons.
 We think our proposed solution will help customers who are:

 - Working as distributed teams
-- Using a Service Oriented (SOA) or Micro-services architecture
+- Using a Service Oriented (SOA) or Microservices architecture
 - Using Octopus to deploy your software directly into your customer's networks
 - Combination of all these examples